AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 For more information on the schema composition model, including design principles and best practices, see the [basics of schema composition](../../../../xdm/schema/composition.md).

-The following table contains information on the underlying setup of [!DNL Marketo] schemas.
+The following table contains information on the underlying setup of B2B schemas.

 >[!NOTE]
 >